Project-Cre8/PawnSpace-Docs/what-the-pawnspace-is.md

 PawnSpace is a completely decentralized protocol since its inception and was designed with decentralization in mind, with every action on the protocol taking place on-chain.
 This move encouraged to build on Polygon first for its cheap and fast transactions on-chain.

 {% hint %} Governance of the protocol will also be progressively decentralized as we move forward.
-More information will be released for time proceeds and as the protocol evolves. {% endhint %}
+More information will be released as time proceeds and the protocol evolves. {% endhint %}